Simon-Reynaert/iEcology-IAS-miner/README.md

 Project website: https://onestop-project.eu/

-The goal of **IAScraper** is to allow users to seamlessly extract data from a variety of internet platforms on invasive species mentions, update it on a daily basis and visualize where people are talking about what.
-Specifically, it analyzes and visualizes changes in invasive species searches, pageviews and chatter in 2025 compared to the historical background variation of 2022-2024 and allows comparison between countries and different internet platforms.
+The goal of **iEcology-IAS-miner** is to allow users to seamlessly extract data from a variety of internet platforms on invasive species mentions and process them to daily counts per species x country x platform datasets.
+Specifically, it creates timeseries datasets recording changes in invasive species searches, pageviews and activity between 2016 and 2025 from Wikipedia, Flickr, Youtube and iNaturalist.
+Reference data on the same species x country combinations is also pulled from GBIF.

 Currently this repository is still a work in progress, primarily used as test branch.
 Soon it will be integrated within the OneSTOP repository.